EmilyLindsay-Smith/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am interested in the internal structure of words (phonology and morphology), how they are processed in the brain (psycholinguistics), and how they change over time (historical linguistics).
-I am fascinated by how linguistic research in these areas can contribute to computational speech recognition.
+I am fascinated by the internal structure of words (phonology and morphology), how they are processed in the brain (psycholinguistics), and how they change over time (historical linguistics).
+I am interested in how language can be modelled computationally, including speech recognition.

 I am currently a Postdoctoral Researcher at the Faculty of Linguistics, Philology and Phonetics at University of Oxford.
 I work primarily on the EPSRC-funded Pertinacity grant (2022-2027), where I am responsible for the computational strand of the project.